4ur1X/Intro_to_IM/Final Project/JOURNAL.md

 **TODAY'S TASKS**

-- Work on main gameplay.
+- Work on code for the main gameplay.
 - Design three race tracks.
 - Try to integrate one button and a potentiometer to move the car forward and steer, respectively.